seed-run/homepage/_posts/2019-07-25-circleci-vs-travisci-vs-codepipeline-vs-seed.md

   - No buildspec required.
   - Auto-detects services in an app.
   - Out of the box support for environments/stages and ability to associate a stage to an AWS account.
-  - A great dashboard showing the version of each service that is deployed to each stage.
+  - A dashboard showing the version of each service that is deployed to each stage.

 ### 2. Operational complexity